Shah holds roadshow in Nandigram amid 'Jai Shri Ram' chants | Politics

 Many of them were seen shooting videos and clicking selfies at the roadshow.

-All eyes are on battleground Nandigram, where West Bengal Chief Minister Mamata Banerjee has locked horns with her protg-turned-rival Adhikari.
+All eyes are on battleground Nandigram, where West Bengal Chief Minister Mamata Banerjee has locked horns with her protege-turned-rival Adhikari.

 The campaigning in the constituency, which will go to polls on April 1, is set to end at 5 pm.
 PTI PNT RMS RMS